-We offer expert and specialized services for clients with Aspergers/Autism and trauma profiles
+We offer specialized services for clients with Aspergers/Autism, ADHD, OCD, and trauma profiles

 What is the difference between a clinical diagnosis and a psychological/neuropsychological battery?